berberman/nvfetcher/README.md

   PackageSet ()
 ```

-Since `PackageSet` is a monad, you can concatenation packages using do notaion, like the example shown above.
+Since `PackageSet` is a monad, you are able to concatenation definitions through do notaion, like the example shown above.